seamusfoley/iotes-documentation/docs/introduction/what-is-iotes.md

 - Power consumption

-  Sometimes your devices will want to be battery powered and or connected over a low bandwidth network.
-Because of this IOT protocols are often designed to use as little power and data as possible.
+  Sometimes your devices will want to be battery powered and/or connected over a low bandwidth network.
+Because of this, IOT protocols are often designed to use as little power and data as possible.

 ## How does Iotes help?